 Food may be kept in rooms if stored in sealed containers or refrigerators.
 Storage of food between the window and the screen or on the window ledge is prohibited.

 University owned furniture must be left in rooms and common areas to which it has been allocated.
 Lobby, lounge, and basement furniture or other University property is not permitted in student rooms.
+The removal of any university owned furniture is prohibited.
 Students will be held personally responsible for damage sustained by themselves or others in the room resulting from modifications made to the room or its furnishings.
 Examples include construction of bunk beds, partitions, or lofts.

 Gambling, including on-line gambling, betting on athletic events, or the possession of gambling devices in residence halls, is prohibited by state law and University policy.

 The grill policy has been developed in accordance with Chapter 18 of the Administrative code.
 Specifically, UWS 18.06.11.a reads:

 No person may light, build or use, or cause another to light, build or use, any fires, including but not limited to burning candles, burning incense or gas or charcoal cooking appliances, on university lands or in university facilities, except in such places as are established for these purposes and designated by the chief administrative officer.

 A guest is defined as any individual who is not a resident of that complex.